-With the NHL season a few weeks underway, teams are starting to recognize strengths and weaknesses in their lineups, figuring out missing pieces for the playoff push.
+With the NHL trade deadline quickly approaching, teams are starting to recognize strengths and weaknesses in their lineups, figuring out missing pieces for the playoff push.
 The 56-game season saw the trade deadline pushed back until April, but NHL trade rumors started almost as soon as the puck dropped on the new season.
-One big deal has already gone down.

 The Pierre-Luc Dubois saga started the season on a dramatic note, as the forward voiced his unhappiness with the Columbus Blue Jackets from the beginning of their season.
 He played a notoriously lackluster shift that led him to be benched in the opening period of his last game as a Blue Jacket.